Ministry of Foreign Affairs (South Korea): List of ministers

-Systemically protect and increase the benefits of Korean nationals residing abroad and ‘vitalize the Korean global network’ through strengthening their capacity.

 2021 P4G Seoul Summit

 The South Korean MoFA (Ministry of Foreign Affairs) is involved in creating environmental policies and working with countries around the world to achieve sustainable development goals (SDGs).
 As such they are hosting the P4G Seoul Summit in late May 2021.
 The event will be done online due to the COVID-19 crisis, and will look into improving the current climate change situation.
 The summit will look into improving the global public-private cooperation.
 The foreign minister Chung Eui-yong is particularly involved in this initiative as this has a significant impact on the relationship between the ROK and other countries such as the US and Denmark.

 June 2015 saw South Korea publish its Nationally Determined Contribution (NDC), an initiative by which countries focus on improving their environmental goals.
 The country set the aim of lowering emissions by 37% by 2030.
 As well as this, South Korea has participated in many initiatives to lower their carbon footprint such as the COP21 in Paris, ratifying the document in December 2015.
 Korea has taken a ‘green growth’ approach to climate change but despite these efforts there was actually an increase in coal usage over the past decade.
 Predictions have shown that Korea is not likely to reach the set targets.
 The MoFA, however, has been in close contact with Denmark to work together on their Green Growth Alliance (2011) in an attempt to make the P4G Seoul Summit a success.